6 Solutions to Climate Change & Hunger

 In a remarkable pilot project in Nepal, forecast-based financing reduced the cost of emergency aid for 175,000 people in flood-prone areas from $32 million to only $10 million.
 How?
 The flood alert reached people 15 days ahead of time, instead of the usual five hours.
 Emergency relief arrived faster because infrastructure was still intact.

-Ninety percent of all natural disasters come in the form of floods, storms or droughts.
+The overwhelming majority of all natural disasters come in the form of floods, storms or droughts.
 But for most people in poor, rural communities, there’s no such thing as homeowners insurance.
 WFP is changing that.
 The R4 Rural Resilience Initiative — or R4 — provides climate risk insurance to small-scale farmers in exchange for their participation in building community assets.
 R4 gets its name from a combination of four risk management strategies:

 - Minimize risk and promote resilience